nathan-pena1/Leadzen/README.md

 ### Project Status:
 ---
-I am currently building out the backend API endpoints.
+The backend API endpoints are now connected to the extension.
+I am now working on the Leadzen AI insights feature.

 #### See below for what I have so far.